jetspiking/LUMOS/README.md

 Validation and Sanitization: Implement strict validation of the layout files.
 Ensure that all input conforms to the expected format and sanitize it to remove potential exploits.

+# Window Manager
+Write own window manager that supports different layouts (created by DSL from UI Catalyst Engine).
+Window manager would support running applications like angelfish (lightweight browser) or other Linux applications after enabling developer mode.

 # CellGUI
 Format and user interface editor.
 How all elements look is decided by the UI Catalyst Engine.
 CellGUI contains the following elements:
 - Label